cookrn/Rubyfile/README.md

 ## What's In It

 To start, the version denominator for the ruby interpreter you expect your code to run on.
+Use fully qualified ruby version names that include the interpreter name so nothing get's confusing. [@wayneeseguin](https://github.com/wayneeseguin) has a perfect list on the RVM website [here](https://rvm.beginrescueend.com/interpreters/).

-See the example `Rubyfile`
+See the example `Rubyfile`.

 ## What Do You Do With It